MaximHelio/MaximHelio.github.io/index.md

 ---
 ## About

 I’m originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
-I moved to the U.S. partly to be helpful for my partner's dream; but luckily and happily, I've also become deeply committed to and energized by the research.

-My research focuses on advancing predictive simulations of molecules and materials by (i) improving scalable electronic-structure methods (HCI, DFT, DMRG), (ii) developing hybrid quantum–classical surrogate models for chemistry as the most decent applications of quantum computing, and (iii) building reliable excited-state dynamics workflows with quantified uncertainty.
+My current research focuses on advancing predictive simulations of molecules and materials by (i) improving scalable electronic-structure methods (HCI, DFT), (ii) developing hybrid quantum–classical surrogate models for chemistry as the most decent applications of quantum computing, and (iii) building reliable excited-state dynamics workflows with quantified uncertainty.
 Broadly, I am always keen on AI/ML tools including LLMs to accelerate modeling and enhance decision-making within scientific computing.

 My life motto is *Quantity leads to quality*.\\
 In my free time, I enjoy: